Skip to content

 The goal is coverage, not vanity: set them outward so cars move smoothly from your rear-view mirror into your side mirror, then into your peripheral vision with minimal blind-spot “disappearing act.”

-⚡ Quick setup (the “do this every time” version)
+The “do this every time” version

 🎥 Video walkthrough